Disaster Management

 Relief efforts include:

-Medical camps & mobile clinics
+• Medical camps and mobile clinics deployed

 District Wise Response Highlights